We instinctively tie weight to value.

 Make something heavy.

-Related essays: Your dreams demand your best hours, Pursuits that can’t scale, Status limbo.
+Related essays: The Aesthetic Is The Art Now, Taste Is Eating Silicon Valley, Your dreams demand your best hours, Pursuits that can’t scale, Status limbo.

 AI making things easier to create and easier to disrupt of course brings value into question too, not only at the outset but over the long-term.
 AI largely breaks moats and wipes out the middle.